tomasflek/mqtt-playground/README.md

 # How to runt it
 1. Make sure that all projects are successfully built.
-2. Run `MqttBroker.exe`
+2. Run `MqttBroker.exe` Console will display counter measurement for received messages.
+In order to debug the communication run `MqttBroker.exe debug`.
-3. Run `ClientPublishers.exe`.
-Console will display counter measurement.
-In order to debug the communication run `ClientPublishers.exe debug`.
+3. Run `ClientPublishers.exe x`, where x is the number of devices (clients) which will be automatically created.
 4. Optionaly: run `ClientSubscriber.exe` or `ClientSubscriber.exe detail` if you want to see more information about devices and monitors.